George J. Hatfield

-George Juan Hatfield (October 29, 1887 – November 15, 1953) served as U.S. Attorney for the Northern District of California from 1925–33 and was the 32nd Lieutenant Governor of California from 1935 to 1939 serving under Governor Frank Merriam.
+George Juan Hatfield (October 29, 1887 – November 15, 1953) served as U.S. Attorney for the Northern District of California from 1925–33 and was the 32nd lieutenant governor of California from 1935 to 1939 serving under Governor Frank Merriam.
 In 1953 there was a state park area created located near Turlock named after him.
 There was also a bridge named the "George J. Hatfield Bridge" which was located along Route 165 at the San Joaquin River in Merced County.

-Family

 In 1917, Hatfield married Judith Barlow Hogan.
 Together they had three children: Janine Snyder, Mary Elizabeth Gracier, and Georgette Judith Kelley.
+Hatfield graduated from Stanford University and received his doctor degree of jurisprudence.